Recipe Cooked, Photographed and Written by Praveena

 - Always use a clean & dry spoon for serving.

-- For longer shelf life, store it in an air-tight container at a cool dry place.
+- Storage: For longer shelf life, store it in an air-tight container at a cool dry place.

 - It stays fresh up to 1-2 months.
 But can still be used up to 6 months.